yassato/AraAphidGWAS/manuscript/manuscript.md

 To narrow down candidate genes, we further focused on genomic region near the significant SNP at chr3-4579292.
 Five out of the 196 accessions carried a rare allele increasing aphid abundance, while the other accessions have major alleles (Figure SXa).
-Genome sequences of four of the five rare accessions are available in the 1001 Genome Project, where three of the four available accessions shared similar patterns near chr3-4579292 but differed from major accessions (Figure SXb).
+Genome sequences of four (line V, X, Y, and Z) of the five rare accessions are available in the 1001 Genome Project [@alonso-blanco_1135_2016], where three (line V, X, and Y) of the four available accessions shared similar patterns near chr3-4579292 but differed from major accessions (Figure SXb).
 Three candidate genes were located nearest to the chr3-4579292, such as a putative ribosomal gene (AT3G13882) that is homologous to a ribosome protein L34 gene (RPL34) [@cheng2017araport11], *EPIDERMAL PATTERNING FACTOR LIKE 3* (*EPFL3*: AT3G13898), and *MYB26*.
 Out of these three genes, the ribosomal gene (AT3G13882) is known to be highly expressed in vegetative organs such as leaves [@klepikova2016high].
 The other two genes, *EPFL3* and *MYB26*, are highly expressed only in reproductive organs such as anthers or pistils [@klepikova2016high].